pomcho555/cv-pomcho555/README.md

 # Resume

 ## PROFILE
-- Master of Information Engineering
+- Master of Software Engineering
 - Engineer
 - IT consultant